New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

+In general, the choice of the NC matrix is motivated by its analogy with a magnetic field in the case of space-space non-commutativity \cite{Josif,Jackiw1,nair1,Mebarek1} and with an electric field in the case of space-time non-commutativity \cite{seiberg2000,zaim2013,zaim2015}.
+Together with its antisymmetric nature, we aim to present this matrix in a more general form similar to the electromagnetic tensor $F_{\mu\nu}$.
+In this case, the NC matrix in general form is given by:

-In this work we have use only the first component of gauge potential $A_t$ with static and radial in spherical symmetric, for that the only non-zero NC correction is come from $a_1=\Theta$, and for the rest we can set them zero.
+where the space-time non-commutativity, given by the constant NC parameters $a_i$, can generate an effect equivalent to the presence of an electric field, while the space-space non-commutativity, given by the constants $d_i$, can generate an effect equivalent to the presence of a magnetic field.
+In this work, we use only the first component of the gauge potential $A_t$, which is static and radial in spherical symmetry.
+Therefore, the only non-zero NC correction comes from $a_1=\Theta$, and the remaining components can be set to zero.